If you’ve picked up a reckless driving ticket in Florida, you might be wondering what kind of trouble you’re facing.

 Furthermore, if your case involved alcohol or drugs, the judge could send you to a DUI or substance abuse program.
 If you refuse to complete the program as ordered by the judge, you could lose your license for an additional period of time.

 Will I Go to Jail For Reckless Driving?

 The ultimate penalty you pay for reckless driving in Florida depends on the facts and circumstances of your case.
 A sentencing judge will look at several factors closely to determine the appropriate sentence for you.

 - Whether anyone was hurt because of your driving;

 Having a skilled criminal defense lawyer can help make the difference for you at sentencing.
 An experienced criminal lawyer knows how to emphasize your admirable qualities and give you the best chance of getting the lightest possible penalty.

-What Defenses to Reckless Driving Do I Have?
+Defenses to a Reckless Driving Charge in Florida

 You should not automatically assume that you will be found guilty simply because you got a reckless driving charge.
 The state has to prove you guilty beyond a reasonable doubt.

 Your defenses depend on what happened in your case.
 For example, if the police do not find you behind the wheel of a car, then the prosecutor might have a tough time proving that you were driving.